sayhisam1/Stitch/README.md

 Stitch was heavily inspired by [Fabric](https://github.com/evaera/Fabric), and differs in several key ways:
-- Stitch is built on top of [Rodux](https://github.com/Roblox/Rodux), which means it benefits from immutability
+- Stitch is built on top of [Rodux](https://github.com/Roblox/Rodux), which means it benefits from immutability.
+For performance reasons, immutability is only guaranteed in between flushes (which happen once per frame by default, but can happen more often and on user specification if needed).
 - Stitch has native support for Roblox Instance Attributes - this makes it easier to handle behavior like streaming
 - Stitch has real Systems, which means data flows "top-down". this makes it easy to use libraries like [Roact](https://github.com/Roblox/Roact) to render state, and also opens the door to optimizations and complex interactions.
 - Stitch has clear semantics - there are no black magic getters that have strange side-effects.